gbrault/jupytersketcher/doc/design/readme.md

    In a point of time, we need to verify the syntax of yaml sketch definition, here are some parser which might help

    - Paul McGuire [pyparsing](https://github.com/pyparsing/pyparsing)

+   in fact this is solved (an now implemented this summer 8/5/2020) with the ast module see the function sketchParse in the shapes.py module